daaa1m/ib-bench/eval/tasks/e-002-done/prompt.md

 ## Output Format

+Provide your response as a raw JSON object with the following keys.
+Do not include any markdown formatting, backticks, or preamble.

+`{
-Provide the summary in flowing prose paragraphs.
-Use your best judgement on the appropriate length of the summary.
+  "reasoning": "Your analysis process - how you identified key points, what you prioritized and why", "summary": "The summary in flowing prose paragraphs.
+Use your best judgement on the appropriate length."
+}`